sonamd6807456/ICT105-DRUK-MVP/docs/data-handling-policy.md

 The prototype:

-- Collects only necessary personal information.
+- Collects only the personal information necessary for account creation and event participation.
 - Does not request unnecessary sensitive personal data.
-- Uses sample or fictional data during prototype testing whenever possible.
+- Uses fictional or sample data during testing whenever possible.
 - Limits access to personal information based on user roles.
-- Protects passwords by ensuring they are never displayed and would be securely encrypted in a real implementation.
+- Simulates secure password storage for educational purposes.
+In a production system, passwords would be encrypted and securely stored.
 - Uses collected information only for educational purposes, usability testing, prototype improvement, and project evaluation.
+- Displays a privacy notice before collecting user information.

-These practices help ensure that user privacy is respected while supporting responsible software design and development.
+These practices help protect user privacy while demonstrating responsible software design and data management principles.